AltaafAlly/Probabilistic-Graphical-Model-Using-Bayesian-Networks/README.md

-# Probabilistic Graphical Model Assignment
+# Probabilistic Graphical Model Assignment Using Bayesian Networks

 ## Description:
 This repository contains my assignment submission for the Probabilistic Graphical Model (PGM) course.
 The assignment required the utilization of PGM concepts to address a domain-specific problem within the realm of artificial intelligence.
 For this assignment, I chose to explore the application of PGMs in the field of mental health analysis.